dilanx/flutter-codespaces/README.md

 ### Using a sample

 There are a collection of sample Flutter apps you can use.
 They're stored in the `samples` directory.
-If you want to use one of them, find the folder of the sample you want to use, then copy the contents of the folder into the root of your repository.
+If you want to use one of them, find the folder of the sample you want to use, then move the contents of the folder into the root of your repository.
 At minimum, this should overwrite `pubspec.yaml` and `lib`.

 ## Development Environment